 Question #1: What don’t I know about the things I don’t know?

-At some point we all must confront an uncomfortable truth: we don’t know everything.
+We must confront an uncomfortable truth at some point: we don’t know everything.
 We don’t have the answers for everything.
 But the good news is, as a leader, it’s not your job to know everything.
 It’s your job to assemble and grow your team, people with unique skills, specialties, and expertise.
 Great leaders tap into and leverage this collective knowledge to inform decisions and map the course for their company and industry.
-Accept that you don’t know everything and that you don’t have to.
+Accept that you don’t know everything and don’t have to.
 Be honest about your knowledge gaps.

 Question #2: How much honest, unfiltered feedback do I really get?

 If you find yourself thinking, “My people can come and talk over anything, anytime with me,” or, “My job is to care about results.
-If some get offended along the way, so be it,” then chances are you’re not getting the kind of feedback you need—nor allowing it to happen.
+If some get offended along the way, so be it.”
+Chances are you’re not getting the kind of feedback you need—nor allowing it to happen.